0xMukesh/hashnode-blogs/ckxzzqgr2006uzrs1d8lta9x5.md

 ## Working with ShellJS

-Let's add few if and else blocks for logic
+Let's add a few if and else blocks for logic

 ```javascript
 #! /usr/bin/env node